 Skat

 Doppelkopf may have been my Oma’s game, but Skat belonged to my dad and his friends.
-This three player game seems to be similar to Doppelkopf and Schaffkopf.
+This three-player game is similar to Doppelkopf and Schaffkopf.
 A trick-taking card game with a special deck.
-I’m going to have to make my father teach me, and I will share more insight with you then.
+I will have to make my father teach me, and I will share more insight with you then.
 Meanwhile, here is a video to give you an idea.

 Find the instructions HERE–>